 On the islands of Cape Verde, where steep terraces meet Atlantic winds and sugarcane fields line volcanic hills, there’s a drink that speaks softly but deeply of tradition: pontche.
 A smooth, molasses-sweet liqueur blended from the archipelago’s famous grogue, pontche is more than a local treat.
 It’s a symbol of hospitality, a drink passed between friends, neighbours and visitors alike.

-While grogue gets much of the attention—strong, sharp, and steeped in rustic heritage—pontche is its mellow cousin, created by blending grogue with cane syrup, molasses or honey, and sometimes citrus.
-The result is rich, syrupy and warm, a liqueur served at weddings, wakes, casual gatherings or simply over ice in the afternoon shade.
+While grogue gets much of the attention — strong, sharp, and steeped in rustic heritage — pontche is its mellow cousin, created by blending grogue with cane syrup, molasses or honey, and sometimes citrus.
+The result is rich, syrupy, and warm — a liqueur served at weddings, wakes, casual gatherings, or simply over ice in the afternoon shade.

 What Is Pontche?

 At its core, pontche is a traditional Cape Verdean liqueur made by mixing unaged sugarcane rum (grogue) with molasses or sugarcane syrup (mel de cana).
 Each island has its own variation, and each household its own method.
-Some versions are simple—just grogue and mel.
+Some versions are simple — just grogue and mel.
 Others include lemon juice for brightness, or coconut milk for a creamy texture (ponche de coco).

 How Pontche Is Made

-- It’s cooled and blended with grogue, usually at a ratio of 1:2 or 1:3, depending on taste.
+2. It’s cooled and blended with grogue, usually at a ratio of 1:2 or 1:3, depending on taste.

-- Lime or lemon juice may be added for acidity and preservation.
+3. Lime or lemon juice may be added for acidity and preservation.

-Most recipes are passed down by feel rather than measure.
-The result?
-No two batches are quite the same.
+Most recipes are passed down by feel rather than by measure.

-Pontche and Cape Verdean Culture
+Pontche in Cape Verdean Culture

 If grogue reflects Cape Verde’s resilience, pontche expresses its warmth.
-Offering pontche is an everyday gesture of welcome.
+Offering a pontche is an everyday gesture of welcome.
 It appears at family meals, religious holidays, fishermen’s gatherings and quiet afternoons.
 It’s poured for guests as a sign of friendship, for mourners as a comfort, and for celebration as a toast to life’s sweetness.

 You’re just as likely to be offered pontche in a beach hut on Sal as in a rural kitchen on Santo Antão.
-And whether it’s served in a glass tumbler, a teacup, or a plastic shot glass, it carries the same message: “you are welcome here.”
+And whether it’s served in a glass tumbler, a teacup, or a plastic shot glass, it carries the same message: “You are welcome here.”

 Modern Variations and Export Potential